-1. Rating using GRV is unfair, adjacent properties on similar land areas with identical services should be rated alike.
-The assessed supposed rental value should not be relevant, just because you have a bigger or different house, which may command a higher rental valuation than your neighbors, you should not be penalized with higher rates.

-2. GRV is an assumed/fictional income.
-Most people actually live in their house and will never realise any income from it.

-3. The GRV system gives rise to the assumption that rental valuation relates to the ability to pay more in rates.
-Some people may be pensioners or have a low income and live in a higher GRV rated property than their neighbors who may be on a much higher income living in a lower GRV rated property.

-4. Ratepayers with a higher GRV rated property will be likely to have a larger mortgage leaving them with less funds to pay the higher rates.

-5. Local government should not be making judgments on what TAX (rates) people can afford to pay on their property; surely TAXATION is the domain of the ATO.

-6. Rates also should be assessed with reference to services provided to a property ie: less services = lower rates, not on the rental valuation of a property.
-Ratepayers in rural areas with few or mostly no services should not be rated as highly as ratepayers in suburbia who have access to all services.
-(Also in the Royal Commission into the banking sector it has been deemed illegal to charge fees for no service)

-7. The type of property you choose to live in is a personal choice.
+- 1. Rating using GRV is unfair, adjacent properties on similar land areas with identical services should be rated alike.
+The supposed rental value should not be relevant, just because you have a bigger or nicer house, which may command a higher rental valuation than your neighbours, you should not be penalised with higher rates. - 2.
+GRV is an assumed/fictional income.
+Most people actually live in their house and will never make any income from it. - 3.
+The GRV system gives rise to the assumption that rental valuation relates to the ability to pay more in rates.
+Some people may be pensioners or have a low income and live in a higher GRV rated property than their neighbours who may be on a much higher income living in a lower GRV rated property. - 4.
+Ratepayers with a higher GRV rated property will be likely to have a larger mortgage leaving them with less funds to pay the higher rates. - 5.
+Local government should not be making judgements on what TAX (rates) people can afford to pay on their property, surely TAXATION is the domain of the ATO. - 6.
+Rates also should be assessed with reference to services provided to a property ie: less services = lower rates, not on the rental valuation of a property.
+Ratepayers in rural areas with few or mostly no services should not be rated as highly as ratepayers in suburbia who have access to all services. - 7.
+The type of property you choose to live in is a personal choice.
 How you spend your after tax income is also a personal choice.
 When purchasing goods and services everyone is treated on an equal basis.
-Local governments, who must use GRV to assess rates, are able to discriminate between neighbors receiving the same services.

-8. Water, power, gas, rubbish collection etc are all charged on a user pay system.
+Local government, who must use GRV to assess rates, are able to discriminate between neighbours receiving the same services. - 8.
+Water, power, gas, rubbish collection etc are all charged on a user pay system.
 Why should shire rates be different?
 Each household should contribute equally according to the type of area and services provided.
 All Western Australians are unhappy with the GST collected from us being allocated to other states.
-The rating system currently allows for the same thing to happen in local government areas ie: minimally serviced areas propping up urban developments.

-9. Currently the ESL is also calculated using GRV.
+The rating system currently allows for the same thing to happen in local government areas ie: minimally serviced areas propping up urban developments. - 9.
+Currently the ESL levy is also calculated using GRV.
 Paying a larger amount due to the assessed GRV does not increase the service given by the emergency services, also unfair and again assuming ability to pay.
-(Do I get twice as many fire trucks if my house catches fire because I pay double the ESL than my next door neighbour?)

-Possible solutions to consider:
+Possible solutions to consider.

-Rates should be charged equally per residential property with consideration given to services provided in different zonings eg: urban, commercial, rural residential and general rural.
+Rates should be charged equally per property with consideration given to services provided in different zonings eg: urban, commercial, rural residential and general rural.

-Land value may be a fairer way to assess all property as it generally compares like with like and neighbors would be assessed equally as land values are similar.
+Land value is a fairer way to assess all property as it generally compares like with like.
+Neighbours would be assessed equally as land values are similar.